garfix/nli-go/doc/manual/knowledge-engineer/config.md

 It is optional to specify the predicates in this file.
 If there is no need to specify the sorts, they may be omitted.

+`entities` are used to resolve proper names into database specific identifiers.
+Here's an example:

+    person:
+        name: name(Id, Name, full_name) person(Id)
+        knownby:
+          description: description(Id, Value)

+Here `person` is a sort.

+`name` specifies a relation.
+When used, the system will fill variable Name, query the relation set in the factbase.
+The bound Id variable will be stored as the id of the named entity.

+`knownby` specifies some means to help a human user to disambiguate an entity.
+Here "description" is, like "person" a random identifier to be shown to the user.
+Id is the variable that is entered by the system, just before the relation is queried in the fact base.
+The Value variable is filled with data from the fact base.

+In this example the fact base contained a relation "description(Id, Value)" that holds a proper description of a person.
+In other cases, multiple entity attributes may be needed to specify a person / entity to a user.

 ### Solution modules

 A solution is the way the system uses to link a problem to a solution.